-The social shelves project in short: sustainable, economic, 'transparent' designs.
-An idealistic approach to making considering whether small designs made in small designs made in contextual situations and for the local by the local can create new strategies for people to bond with their surroundings more empathetical more empathetical melationship to objects can bring social change.
+The social shelf project in short: sustainable, economic, 'transparent' designs.
+An idealistic approach to making small designs made in contextual situations and for the local by the local can create new strategies for people to bond with their surroundings more empathetical relationship to objects can bring social change.